DanielZendejas360/360_agency_assignment/README.md

    java -jar target/Listings-0.0.1-SNAPSHOT.jar
    ```

-##Usage
+## Usage
 The following commands execute a series of requests to the service.
 It is
-designed to touch on all functionalities the service.
+designed to touch on all of the service's features.

 Refer to the section "How to start" for instructions on how to get the
 service up and running